akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 It would be nice to have possibility of using ES6 `import` alongside the common-js `require`.
 Node.js now supports imports.

+## Local emulator UI

+..could hide the UI modules that aren't active.

+E.g. if we start

+!

 ## References

 - [Firebase Support Form](https://firebase.google.com/support/troubleshooter/contact)